yuchdev/mhddos_proxy/README-EN.md

 All options can be combined, you can specify them either before and after the list of targets

-- To monitor information about the progress, add the `--debug` flag for the text, `--table` for the table-style display
 - Consider adding your IP/VPN to the attack (especially when running on dedicated server), add flag `--vpn`
 - To use targets provided by https://t.me/itarmyofukraine2022, add the `--itarmy` flag
 - Number of threads - `-t XXXX` - the default is 7500 (or 1000 if the machine has only one CPU).